 To get a better understanding of the situation, we must first examine the history of Kape.

-Before 2018, Kape Technologies was called Crossrider and it was an infamous player in the malware industry.
-You can still find numerous articles about Crossrider’s malware and adware infecting various devices.
+Before 2018, Kape Technologies was called Crossrider and it was often discussed in the malware and adware industry.
+You can still find numerous outlets that discussed Crossrider malware and adware infecting various devices, such as with Malwarebytes, Symatec, and Security Beulevard in 2019.

 Below is an excerpt from a Malwarebytes article that discussed how Crossrider malware infected devices through software bundles: